bestform/bestformUI/README.md

 * Autorepair: Will automatically repair all items when visiting an appropriate vendor
 * Suggest sells: Will show suggestions to sell above grey quality items with the corresponding price - this won't be done automatically
 * Report: Will report earnings from said actions in the chat window
+* /buinet: Will print the results of the GetNetStats API endpoint, namely: bandwidthIn, bandwidthOut, latencyHome and latencyWorld

 Credits
 -------